hnbreyer/JavaScript30/05 - Flex Panel Gallery/readme.md

 I didn't know much about FlexBox, so I decided to take on another challenge by Wes Bos - [What The FlexBox](https://flexbox.io/).

 On this challenge, I didn't make modifications, so I'll make a run down of the exercise.
-The goal was to create a gallery of flex panels that can be toggled open and closed.
+The goal was to create a gallery of flex panels that can be toggled open/close.

 Firstly, I made sure these panels were displayed side by side by adding ```display: flex```
 ```CSS